cohstats/coh3-stats/README.md

 Anyone can put a hand in building this site.
 Please consider joining our [Discord](https://discord.gg/jRrnwqMfkr).

+We have open sourced our underlying data https://coh3stats.com/other/open-data
+- Leaderboards, Matches << which we scrape and get from Relic API
+- Data (definitions / images ) which << which we get from the game files

 ## Getting Started with development

 Master branch is deployed to https://dev.coh3stats.com/